Residential Food Scraps Program

 Frequently Asked Questions

-I use the Garbage Disposal in my kitchen sink for food scrap disposal.
+I use the Garbage Disposal in my kitchen sink for food scraps disposal.
 Why should I use this program?
-Placing food and grease down your in-sink garbage disposal may clog your home’s sewer line.
+Placing food and grease down your sink garbage disposal may clog your home’s sewer line.
 The Central Contra Costa Sanitary District (Central San) actively discourages placing large amounts of food and all grease or fatty materials in the sewage system.

 How can I keep my food scraps container clean?
 A good way to keep your kitchen container clean is to use a paper bag insert or line the container with newspaper.
 Any lunch bag-size paper bag will work.
 Consider double bagging for added strength.
 Place the bag and its contents into your organics cart.
 Or, if you prefer, wrap food in newspaper and drop it in your organics cart.
-Please, do not use biodegradable or regular plastic bags in the program!
+If using plastic bags, only use those labeled as "Compostable", not "Biodegradable.

 Will food smell in my organics cart?
 Placing food scraps in your organics cart is no different than placing food scraps in your landfill/garbage cart.
 It should not create a bad odor.
 In fact, placing food scraps in with yard trimmings will help reduce potential odors.

 Will placing food scraps with my yard trimmings attract pests?
 Adding food scraps to the organics cart should not attract animals or flies.
 Normally, flies and animals are attracted by strong odors.
 Pests should not be an issue if there is little or no odor.
-Mixing food scraps into the yard trimmings, covering the food scrap with a layer of yard trimmings, or placing the food scrap in a paper bag or wrapping it in newspaper will minimize the potential to attract pests.
+Mixing food scraps into the yard trimmings, covering the food scrap with a layer of yard trimmings, or placing the food scrap in a paper bag, compostable bag, or wrapping it in newspaper will minimize the potential to attract pests.
 Some residents have mentioned seeing small “fruit flies” around their organics cart.
 These small flies are common around containers holding organic waste, especially food waste.
 They are also quite common around backyard compost bins.
-They lay their eggs on decomposing organic waste and their larvae eat the waste, contributing to decomposition.
-They will stay in or around your organics cart but will not invade your home nor are they a health hazard.
+They will not invade your home nor are they a health hazard.
 If they are really a nuisance to you, wrap your food scraps in a newspaper or place in a paper bag to isolate the waste from the outside environment.